LuiseFreese/mermaid/docs/DEPLOYMENT.md

 The deployment process ensures **zero secrets required**:
 - No secrets stored anywhere in the system
 - Managed Identity provides secure, passwordless authentication
-- All configuration stored as environment variables in App Service
+- All configurations are stored as environment variables in App Service
 - Federated credentials enable secure token exchange

 ### Idempotent Deployments